igsr/gca_1000genomes_website/_faq/how-were-the-populations-defined.md

 ---
-title: "How were the populations and ethnicities defined?"
+title: "How were the populations defined?"
 faq_tags:
  -
  -